-Icon Item Description 1 ゆ Battery indicator Indicates the computer's battery status.
+Icon Item Description ( Hard drive indicator Indicates when the computer's hard drive is active.
+1 C 20 Battery indicator Indicates the computer's battery status.
 Charging: The light shows amber when the battery is charging.
-Fully charged: The light shows red when plugged in.
-Power indicator Indicates the computer's power status. @ Hard drive indicator Indicates when the computer's hard drive is active.
-2 Programmable keys Keys that allow you to change computer settings to suit your current game.
-You can define settings for each key from PredatorSense; please refer to PredatorSense on page 36.
+Fully charged: The light shows red when in AC mode.
+Power indicator Indicates the computer's power status.
+2 Keyboard For entering data into your computer.
+See "Using the keyboard" on page 15.

-Icon Item Description 3 Keyboard For entering data into your computer.
-See Using the keyboard on page 15.
+Icon Item Description 3 Programmable keys Keys that allow you to change computer settings to suit your current game.
+You can define settings for each key from PredatorSense; please refer to the Predator's Manual.
 4 Touchpad Touch-sensitive pointing device.
 5 Click buttons (left and right) The left and right buttons function like the left and right mouse buttons.
 6 ō ₫ Touchpad / Windows key toggle button Turns the built-in touchpad and Windows key on and off.
-To turn both the touchpad and Windows key on again, you need to press this button.
-The <fn> + <f7> hotkey does not work for the Windows key.</f7></fn> 7 (U) Power button Turns the computer on and off.
+Note : To turn both ethe touchpad and Windows key on again, you need to press this button.
+The Fn + F7 hotkey does not work for the Windows key.
+7 U Power button Turns the computer on and off.